-In addition, breakouts by specific industries can be done, like this one from the Supply Chain:
+In addition to the above data and analyses, breakouts by specific industries can be done, like this one for the Supply Chain:

-For example, a recent week’s new citations report shows the majority of new citations are outside the United States.
+For example, an example week’s new citations report shows the majority of new citations are outside the United States.
 From the April 24, 2016, weekly report:

 - Number of new citations: 7 citations

 - Number of new international citations: 4 of 7 citations

 - Major companies that cited this technology again last week: Apple, Google, Samsung and Huawei (Chinese; world’s largest telecommunications company).